Route 1 (Uruguay)

 Route 1 is a national route of Uruguay.
 In 1975, it was assigned the name Brigadier General Manuel Oribe, a national hero of Uruguay.
 It connects Montevideo with Colonia del Sacramento to the west along the coast.
 The road is approximately 177 km in length.

-The distance notation along Route 1 uses the same Kilometre Zero reference as Routes 3, 5, 6, 7, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in the Centro of Montevideo.
+The distance notation along Route 1 uses the same Kilometre Zero reference as Routes 3, 5, 6, 7, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in Central Montevideo.

 Route 1 crosses the Santa Lucia River on the border between the departments of Montevideo and San Jose along a modern 4-lane bridge with a length of 800 metres.
 It was crossed by the old 2-lane bridge opened in 1925 on the old Route 1, which still exists today and is used as a shortcut by the people of Santiago Vázquez.

 Destinations and junctions

 These are the populated places Route 5 passes through, as well as its main junctions with other National Roads.